-Our Company shall be entitled to issue and allot Secured NCDs, subject to demand, aggregating upto the Issue Size i.e. upto ₹ 5,000 million, in case of a shortfall in demand for Unsecured NCDs.
+Our Company shall be entitled to issue and allot Secured NCDs, subject to demand, aggregating upto the Issue Size i.e. upto ₹ 4,000 million, in case of a shortfall in demand for Unsecured NCDs.

 Illustrations:

-Illustrations: In case of NIL demand for Unsecured NCDs, our Company shall be entitled to issue Secured NCDs aggregating upto ₹ 5,000 million, provided that our Company receives adequate demand for such Secured NCDs, subject to demand, aggregating upto the Issue Size i.e. upto ₹ 5,000 million, in case of a shortfall in demand for Incase of NIL demand for Secured NCDs, our Company shall be entitled to issue and allot Unsecured NCDs, subject to demand, aggregating upto the Issue Size i.e. upto ₹ 5,000 million, in case of a shortfall in demand for Secured NCDs, our Company shall be entitled to issue Unsecured NCDs, our Company shall be entitled to issue Unsecured NCDs aggregating upto ₹ 5,000 million,
+In case of NIL demand for Unsecured NCDs, our Company shall be entitled to issue Secured NCDs aggregating upto $\ref{0}$ 4,000 million , provided that our Company receives adequate demand for such Secured NCDs.

+Alternatively, our Company shall be entitled to issue and allot Unsecured NCDs, subject to demand, aggregating upto the Issue Size i.e. upto $\ref{0.000}$ million, in case of a shortfall in demand for Secured NCDs.

+Illustrations:

-In case of NIL demand for Secured NCDs, our Company shall be entitled to issue Unsecured NCDs aggregating upto ₹ 5,000 million, provided that our Company receives adequate demand for such Unsecured NCDs.
+In case of NIL demand for Secured NCDs, our Company shall be entitled to issue Unsecured NCDs aggregating upto $\ref{1}$ 4,000 million, provided that our Company receives adequate demand for such Unsecured NCDs.